matematiflo/CompAssistedMath2023/Sage/Students_projects/README.md

 Ideally, you will use the following format, so I can identify you easily:
 * For the notebook: TeamNickname_Topic.ipynb
-* For the documentation/presentation: TeamNickname_Topic.pdf
+* For the documentation/presentation: TeamNickname_Topic.pdf or TeamNickname_Topic.html

 Thank you!